Primetalk/SynapseGrid/docs/README.EN.md

 ------------------

 Till now, all examples operated only with data, that was coming to the input contact.
 The result wasn't stored or transmitted anywhere.
 We used "pure" immutable functions without side-effects.
-This functions has a lot of useful characteristics.
+This functions have a lot of useful characteristics.
 For example, we could easily parallel data processing.
 There's no need to recreate system to perform another data processing — on-start creation will be enough.
 Also, there's no need to debug systems like this - the absence of inside state and side-effects, makes determinate (defined only by input data) result.